 This is the first monograph devoted to the Scripture of the Immaculate Numen, an important text in the medieval Daoist Shangqing corpus.
 With exceptional dexterity, the authors examine the processes by which this scripture was compiled from earlier Upper Clarity texts, providing us with insights into the origins, redaction, reception, and transmission of Daoist texts.
 Using inventive methodological approaches and reading strategies, they highlight the complex links between manuscript culture, textual practices, and ritual processes in early medieval China.
 The book includes a full, annotated translation of the scripture alongside meticulous textual analysis, so it will be useful as a primary source for students as well as specialists seeking new insights into medieval Daoism.

-J. E. E. Pettit is assistant professor of Chinese religions at the University of Hawai‘i at Mānoa.
+J. E. E. Pettit is associate professor of Chinese religions at the University of Hawai‘i at Mānoa.

 Chao-jan Chang (Author)

 Chao-jan Chang is associate professor in the Department of Religious Studies at Fu Jen University in Taipei, Taiwan.